CodeChemist: Test-Time Scaling for Low-Resource Code Generation via Functional Knowledge Transfer: Experiments

 \textbf{Models.} To comprehensively evaluate the performance of \codetool across models of different sizes, we select multiple variants from the same model series.
-Specifically, we choose the Qwen2.5-Coder-Instruct~\citep{hui2024qwen2} (referred to as Qwen) series (including the 1.5B, 3B, 7B, 14B, and 32B versions), Llama3.2~\citep{dubey2024llama} (3B version), GPT-4o mini~\citep{hurst2024gpt} (referred to as 4o-mini), and introduce the DeepSeek-V3.1-chat~\citep{liu2024deepseek} (referred to as DeepSeek) model for comparison.
+Specifically, we choose the Qwen2.5-Coder-Instruct~\citep{hui2024qwen2} (referred to as Qwen) series (including the 1.5B, 3B, 7B, 14B, and 32B versions), Llama3.2~\citep{dubey2024llama} (3B version), GPT-4o mini~\citep{hurst2024gpt} (referred to as 4o-mini), and introduce the DeepSeek-V3-chat~\citep{liu2024deepseek} (referred to as DeepSeek) model for comparison.

 \textbf{Benchmarks.} We use MultiPL-E~\citep{cassano2022multipl} and Ag-LiveCodeBench-X~\citep{boruch2025agnostics} as evaluation benchmarks.
 MultiPL-E translates HumanEval~\citep{chen2021evaluating} and MBPP~\citep{austin2021program} into over 19 languages, with MultiPL-HumanEval retaining 161 problems from the original set and MultiPL-MBPP retaining 396 problems.
-Ag-LiveCodeBench-X, derived from LiveCodeBench 5.0~\citep{jain2024livecodebench}, contains 499 problems and has a higher difficulty than MultiPL-E. We evaluate the low-resource PL Lua, C++, and Java.
+Ag-LiveCodeBench-X, derived from LiveCodeBench 5.0~\citep{jain2024livecodebench}, contains 499 problems and has a higher difficulty than MultiPL-E. We evaluate the low-resource PL Lua, along with C++ and Java, which represent PLs with complex syntax.

-\textbf{Baselines.} We conduct comparative experiments on MultiPL-HumanEval.
-First, we evaluate the performance improvement of \codetool compared to the original model (without test time scaling).
-Then, under the same experimental setup, we compare \codetool with several representative test-time scaling strategies, including Majority Voting \citep{wang2023selfconsistencyimproveschainthought}, LLM Judge \citep{zheng2023judgingllmasajudgemtbenchchatbot} (using 4o-mini as the judge model), and S*~\citep{li2025s}.
+\textbf{Baselines.} We conduct comparative experiments on MultiPL-E and Ag-LiveCodeBench-X. First, we evaluate the performance improvement of \codetool compared to the original model (without test-time scaling).
+Then, under the same experimental setup, we compare \codetool with several representative test-time scaling strategies, including Majority Voting \citep{wang2023selfconsistencyimproveschainthought}, LLM Judge \citep{zheng2023judgingllmasajudgemtbenchchatbot} (using 4o-mini as the judge model), Self-Debugging~\citep{chen2023teaching} and S*~\citep{li2025s}.